top of page

 IMG-0956.JPG

-Through play and exploring authentic and real life contexts, children become curious, build capacities, enliven their imagination and attain their sense of self.
-Children learn through imitation of the caregivers who are sharing creative, social and purposeful real world tasks, with a sense of joy and purpose.
-Young children learn through green play, in natural environments, which helps them develop, refine, practice and master skills, rather than passive or sedentary screenplay, which is becoming more and more pervasive in children’s lives.
-The outdoors offers opportunities to relax from the busyness of life by letting ‘kids be kids,’
+Through play and exploration in authentic, real-life contexts, children become curious, build their capacities, and awaken their imagination, all while developing a strong sense of self.
+They learn by imitating caregivers who engage in creative, social, and purposeful real-world tasks, sharing these experiences with joy and intention.
+Young children especially benefit from “green play” in natural environments, where they can develop, refine, and master skills—unlike the passive or sedentary screen time that is becoming increasingly prevalent in children’s lives.
+The outdoors offers a valuable opportunity to step back from the busyness of life, allowing kids to simply be kids.

 Daily Rhythms and Cycles

-The kindergarten is surrounded by large natural play spaces, where children can engage in active physical play, intentionally balanced with quiet, restful moments.
-They daily rhythm has a natural ‘breathing in’ and ‘breathing out’ flow.
-The centre involves children in play in a unique learning garden, called Birdwood Place.
-Children enjoy the freedom to run, sharing stories, paint, build huts, play in the bush kitchen and explore the mud, grass, roots and rocks.
-Children flourish when they have opportunities to be curious and explore the world around them and creatively make meaning through play with friends, and nurtured by their teachers.
+The center is nestled within expansive natural play spaces, where children can engage in active physical play, intentionally balanced with quiet, restful moments.
+Their daily rhythm flows naturally, with a ‘breathing in’ and ‘breathing out’ balance.
+The center invites children to play in a unique learning garden called Birdwood Place.
+Here, they enjoy the freedom to run, share stories, paint, build huts, play in the bush kitchen, and explore the mud, grass, roots, and rocks.
+Children flourish when they are given the opportunity to be curious, explore the world around them, and creatively make meaning through play with friends, and under the nurturing guidance of their teachers.

 IMG-1881.jpg